SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 From the root directory run `python3 PDS/pds.py`

 ### Dockerized version
 In order to build PDS image, execute the script `docker-build.sh`.
-Then you can run PDS using, for example,  `docker run -tid --rm -p 9001:9001 pds`.
-You can verfiy that PDS is running properly be executing in the examples folder: `python3 get_token.py`
+Then you can run PDS using, for example,  `docker run -tid --rm -p 9001-9002:9001-9002 pds`.
+You can verify that PDS is running properly be executing in the examples folder: `python3 get_token.py`

 ### Usage
 The executed script creates an HTTP server that listens for REST API calls at port 9001.
 The REST API of PDS component is documented in